Makraov/SimpleScientificCalculator/README.md

 # SimpleScientificCalculator

 Very simple calculator!
-Only need to push a expression string than execute().
+Only need to push a expression string then execute().

 Sample:
 Scientific5Executor calc = new Scientific5Executor("1+1*2+(((((2+5/3%7)*1)-1++----+++---8*7)))");